pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0140.md

 certain tools in UIKit are more performant (`UICollectionView` 👀).

 And so once you have started writing your first `UIViewController` subclass in ages, the question
-becomes: what is the most modern way to do this?
+becomes: what is the most modern way to do it?
 SwiftUI completely revolutionized how we think about building apps for Apple's platform, but its powers can be broken down into roughly two
 categories: